oktadev/jhipster-microservices-example/TUTORIAL.md

 ## Learn More about JHipster and Microservices

 I hope you've enjoyed learning how JHipster can help you develop hip microservice architectures!
-It's a nifty project, with an easy-to-use entity generator, a pretty UI, and many Spring Boot best-practice patterns.
+It's a nifty project, with an easy-to-use entity generator, a beautiful UI, and many Spring Boot best-practice patterns.
 If you have features you'd like to add or if you'd like to refine existing features, you can [watch the project on GitHub](https://github.com/jhipster/generator-jhipster) and [help with its development](https://github.com/jhipster/generator-jhipster/blob/master/CONTRIBUTING.md) and support.
 We're always looking for help!

 If you have questions about JHipster, please [hit me up on Twitter](https://twitter.com/mraible) or post a question to